nteract/content-guide/writing-technical-content.md

 Group article content with H2s and H3s.
 Use H2s to organize content by higher-level topics or goals, and use H3s within each section to separate supporting information or tasks.

-- Upload a List
+- Writing TypeScript
-  - Format your CSV File
+  - How to use types
-  - Import your CSV File
+  - How to format functions
-  - Match Fields
+  - How to design APIs
-- Best Practices for Lists
+- Best Practices for Notebooks
-  - List Collection
+  - Naming Notebooks
-  - List Management
+  - Sharing Notebooks
-  - Email Content and Delivery
+  - Deploying Notebooks

 #### Ordered Lists